Aya didn’t know how to deal with the thing that kept knocking at her front door.

-The thing that might have been Silvia made Aya breakfast; a full country-style course of boar sausage, roasted tomatoes and quinotias, and a side of toast with extra orange merragne.
-It was the same meal that Silvia cooked Aya when she was sleeping off hangovers.
+The thing that might have been Svilia made Aya breakfast; a full country-style course of boar sausage, roasted tomatoes and quinotias, and a side of toast with extra orange merragne.
+It was the same meal that Svilia cooked Aya when she was sleeping off hangovers.
 And it was just as good as she remembered.

 The only real downside was the slime pressing itself against Aya’s shoulder — it was watching her eat unblinkingly, bleeding warmth.
 Aya glanced up from a bite and watched some strange tendrils cleaning the small plate of dishes that had accumulated over the past few days.
 The stare got to her around halfway through the meal — she could feel her cheeks blossoming red with a hard blush.

 “I can eat by myself,” Aya said, glancing away.

 The slime poked Aya in the side — she gasped quietly.
 “What if you start choking?” it said, smirking even wider.